About

 Not the output.

-This isn’t about making better images.
+This it isn’t about making better images.

 It’s about making sure we don’t forget how to see when one is presented.